Effect of Covid-19 on people with diabetes

 Finding a solution

-To do this, they will study individuals with DMO who were scheduled to have antiVEGF injections but who had their treatment deferred due to the pandemic.
+They will study individuals with DMO who were scheduled to have antiVEGF injections but who had their treatment deferred due to the pandemic.

 Patients will be assessed at their next clinical appointment and their vision will be assessed using standard clinical tools as well as advanced techniques of investigation such as optical coherence tomography – to visualise the back of the eye.